Healthdirect Free Australian health advice you can count on.

 The cochlear implant has 2 parts: external and internal.

-The external part is a sound processor that is worn behind your ear.
-It looks like a hearing aid and is powered by batteries.
-It contains small microphones that capture sounds and send them through your skin to the internal part of the implant.
+The external part is a sound processor that sits behind your ear.
+It looks like a hearing aid and runs on batteries.
+It has small microphones that pick up sounds and send them through the side of your skull to the internal part of the implant.

-The internal part is an implant, which needs to be fitted by a surgeon.
-It picks up signals from the sound processor and stimulates the nerve fibres in your inner ear.
+The internal part is an implant, which is fitted by a surgeon.
+It picks up signals from the sound processor and triggers the nerve fibres in your inner ear.
 The nerve signals travel to your brain, where they are turned into sound.

 Illustration of a cochlear implant showing the sound processor, transmitter, receiver and the cochlear with implant electrodes

-The sound processor captures sound and sends electrical signals through the transmitter to the implant, which then stimulate the cochlea's hearing nerve, sending the impulses to the brain.
+The sound processor captures sound and sends electrical signals through the transmitter to the implant.
+Then these signals trigger the cochlea's hearing nerve, sending the impulses to the brain.

 Who can benefit from a cochlear implant?